 Fortunately, there are various ways to help get rid of wisdom tooth pain in your jaw or gum while a tooth is coming through, or following an extraction.

-In this article, we explain some of the symptoms and causes, including why your wisdom tooth hurts and how to stop the pain if it’s affecting you or someone you know.
+In this article, we explain some of the symptoms and causes, including why your wisdom tooth hurts and how to stop the pain if it’s affecting the oral health of you or someone you know.

 Table of contents